Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/Readme.md

 Azure Key Vault supports multiple key types and algorithms, and enables the use of Hardware Security Modules (HSM) for high value keys.

 ### Key Client:
-An asynchronous and synchronous KeyClient client exists in the SDK allowing for selection of a client based on an application's use case.
+A KeyClient providing both synchronous and asynchronous operations exists in the SDK allowing for selection of a client based on an application's use case.
 Once you've initialized a KeyClient, you can interact with the primary resource types in Key Vault.

 ## Examples
 The Azure.Security.KeyVault.Keys package supports synchronous and asynchronous APIs.

-The following section provides several code snippets using the [above created](#create-key-client) `client`, covering some of the most common Azure Key Vault Key service related tasks:
+The following section provides several code snippets using the [above created](#create-keyclient) `client`, covering some of the most common Azure Key Vault Key service related tasks:

 ### Sync examples
 * [Create a Key](#create-a-key)